cjaliaga/home-assistant-aquarea/README.md

 * Holiday timer
 * Force DHW
 * Force heater
+* Set the device in eco mode/confort mode (if the device supports it).

 ## Features in the works
 * ~~Weekly schedule.~~
-* Set the device in eco mode/confort mode (if the device supports it).
+* Improve translations
+* Rework of the water tank entity
 * Additional sensors/switches for the device.

 ## ⚠️ Update to v0.2.0 from v0.1.X